-Survey of topics relevant to gender and its impact on the lives of women and men: socialization of gender, mental health, racial identity, majority-minority status, sexual orientation, life-span issues and violence (cross-listed as WS 202 at UH Mānoa.)
-(DS) Prerequisite: PSY 100 or WS 151 with a grade of C or better.
+Survey of topics relevant to gender and its impact on the lives of women and men: socialization of gender, mental health, racial identity, majority-minority status, sexual orientation, life-span issues and violence (cross-listed as WS 202).
+(DS)

+Prerequisite: PSY 100 or WS 151 with a grade of C or better.